 “This employee, who put everything on hold for this man, went above and beyond his responsibilties to help this handicapped customer out.
 That was the kindest and most humble thing I had ever seen.”

-The owner of the McDonald’s, Rod Lubeznik, identified the cashier as Kenny and said the chain was “overwhelmed by the positive response [Kenny] has received for his compassion and kindness,” according to NBC Chicago.
+The owner of the McDonald’s, Rod Lubeznik, identified the cashier as Kenny and said the chain was “overwhelmed by the positive response [Kenny] has received for his compassion and kindness,”

 He added, “It’s a true testament to who Kenny is, and a reminder to us all that one seemingly small act of kindness can touch the hearts of so many.”